 Benzodiazepines and 'Z drugs'

 - Currently marketed hypnotic drugs are effective in promoting sleep in the short term but there is little good evidence for their long-term efficacy and there are serious concerns regarding the risk of dependence when these drugs are used in this way.

 - Z drugs (zopiclone, zaleplon, zolpidem) and short-acting benzodiazepines (nitrazepam, loprazolam, lormetazepam, temazepam) are effective for insomnia.

-- The National Institute for Health and Care Excellence (NICE) recommends that there is little compelling evidence to distinguish between the Z drugs and shorter-acting benzodiazepines clinically, so that the cheapest drug should be used - usually temazepam.
+- NICE recommends that there is little compelling evidence to distinguish between the Z drugs and shorter-acting benzodiazepines clinically, so that the cheapest drug should be used - usually temazepam.
 Only if side-effects specific to that drug develop does NICE suggest switching to a different hypnotic.
 There is no evidence of benefit of switching between Z-class drugs.

 There is limited evidence for efficacy of antidepressants in insomnia.
 Antidepressants may affect a wide range of brain receptors and have longer-lasting carry-over effects than traditional hypnotic drugs - antidepressants are associated with increased risks of road accidents especially early in treatment in depression.
 There are no controlled studies for the use of low-dose amitriptyline for insomnia, but it is widely used in this way in primary care.

 In the past, sedative antipsychotics were used for insomnia, but concerns over their cardiac safety prevents their use.
 Atypical antipsychotics, particularly olanzapine and quetiapine, are occasionally used to improve sleep but data on efficacy are inconclusive.
 Side-effects are common.